It's corn maze season in Colorado and here are seven to check out.

 Rock Creek Farm

-Rock Creek Farm, in Broomfield, has four corn mazes that open September 30.
+Rock Creek Farm, in Broomfield, has four corn mazes.
 The mazes range in distance from a short and easy 0.3-mile maze to a harder 4.2 miles.

 "You'll test your memory and navigational skills as you laugh and run through high, green corridors, breathing in the rich aroma of Autumn in Colorado's largest Corn Maze experience spanning over 30 Acres," according to Rock Creek Farm.

 Admission is $9 for adults, $6 for kids 4-11 years old.
-There are fees for the pumpkins and other activities, as well.
+There are fees for the pumpkins and other activities.
 Learn more on Rock Creek Farm's website.

 *Maize in the City, Thornton

-Tickets start at $12 for adults and $9 for kids ages 5 to 12 for the corn maze, which kicks off September 29.
+Tickets start at $12 for adults and $9 for kids ages 5 to 12 for the corn maze.
 Learn more on the Maize in the City website.